Open-world Semi-supervised Generalized Relation Discovery Aligned in a Real-world Setting

-\textbf{Open-world semi-supervised learning}: The setting we propose for relation discovery is inspired by open-world semi-supervised learning (Open SSL) proposed by \citet{orca} where the authors design a method that uses a margin loss objective with adaptive uncertainty and binary cross-entropy to predict both known and novel classes from a set of unlabeled images.
-Besides the difference in domains, their setting differs from ours in that they assume unlabeled data has an equal number of all known and novel classes --- an assumption we cannot make when working with relation extraction datasets which often have imbalanced, long-tail class distributions \cite{zhang2017tacred, Stoica2021ReTACREDAS, docred, Amin2022MedDistant19TA}. \citet{orca} also assumes unlabeled data only contains positive instances, which does not transfer to our task where a prevalence of sentences do not express a relationship \cite{zhang2017tacred}.
+\textbf{Open-world semi-supervised learning}: The setting we propose for relation discovery is inspired by open-world semi-supervised learning (Open SSL) proposed by \citet{orca} where the authors use a margin loss objective with adaptive uncertainty to predict known and novel classes from a set of unlabeled images.
+Besides the difference in domains, their setting differs from ours in that they assume unlabeled data has an equal number of known and novel instances---an assumption we cannot make when working with relation extraction datasets which often have imbalanced, long-tail class distributions \cite{zhang2017tacred, Stoica2021ReTACREDAS, docred, Amin2022MedDistant19TA}.
+Furthermore, \citet{orca} assumes unlabeled data only contains positive instances, which does not transfer to our task where a prevalence of sentences do not express a relationship \cite{zhang2017tacred}.

 The setting proposed in \citet{Li2022ActiveRD} is similar to ours however, negative instances are removed and their known/novel class splits are done randomly instead of by class frequency.
 Furthermore, their method relies on active learning where human annotators annotate instances of novel classes.
 The annotations are then used to train a classifier.
 In contrast, our model and the baselines we evaluate do not require human annotation for novel classes.

 Table~\ref{tab:method_compare} qualitatively compares our proposed setting, Generalized Relation Discovery, to related settings.
 Additional related works are discussed in Appendix \ref{sec:appendix_additional_rw}.